kyanroh/BT4222FinalProject/README.md

 Step 2.1 - Data Preprocessing (game) <br />
 Step 2.2 - Data Preprocessing (user) <br />
 Step 2.3 - Data Preprocessing (recommendations) <br />
-Step 2.4 - Data Preprocessing (getting_user_sample_data):
+Step 2.4 - Data Preprocessing (getting_user_sample_data): <br />
 As the original datasets were too big for our local machines and Google Colab to process, we decided to use a smaller sample of users for our recommendation system.
-Hence, we randomly sampled 30000 users from the users dataset.
+Hence, we randomly sampled 30000 users from the user dataset.
 In our respective models, we will filter the recommendations and games data such that it only contains recommendations and games that are linked to the 30000 users. <br />
 Step 2.5 - Data Preparation (`clustering.ipynb`): This code is to cluster the users into different clusters, to prepare for evaluating the models using precision@k (accuracy).